8 Steps to Increase Traffic to Your Website: Part Two

 The foundation of all web searches is… keywords.

-There are so many potential keywords that can get traffic to your site and keyword analysis is an art form in its own right.
+There are so many potential keywords that can rank well in the search engines and attract traffic to your site, and the subject of keyword analysis is an artform in its own right.

 It is also the bedrock and the basis for your organic traffic.